Learning the school language

 Many Expat parents think that immersion classes offer a more gentle transition, particularly for older children.
 On the other hand, overall academic progress during this period can be much slower.
 Immersion classes often have to accommodate a whole range of abilities, ages and backgrounds in one class which can be challenging.
 Also, the main focus has to be on German, with just a few other subjects included in the curriculum.
 In Luzern, for example, the children will study German on three days and Maths on two.
 With newcomers of all ages arriving throughout the year, the learning style is best described as self-pacing, using individualised worksheets and text books with teacher support and a system of progress monitoring.

 The average stay in the immersion class varies considerably.
 Most children stay for between one and two semesters then go part-time to normal lessons such as Sport and French.
-Occasionally, children stay longer than a year while others are fully mainstreamed after one semester.
+Occasionally, children stay longer than a year while others integrate in their regular class after one semester.

-Proponents of immediate integration into regular classes argue that, with the immersion system children still have to be integrated into mainstream classes and, while immediate integration might be tougher on the children, they do seem to progress more quickly in the language.
+Proponents of immediate integration into regular classes argue that, with the immersion system children still have integrate into mainstream classes at some point and, while immediate integration might be tougher on the children, they do seem to progress more quickly in the language.

 Most Expat parents in Switzerland seem to think that immersion classes are good for their children.